Lucew/approximate_hankel/README.md

 `SAVE_CONFIG = False` to see the plots immediately, otherwise, they will be saved as .pgf files. `SIMULATION = False` and `SIMULATION = True` toggles between signals from the UCR archive and simulated signals.

+## Acknowledgement
+Projects like this are never solely the outcome of one research paper.
+Therefore, we want to thank all the countless contributors and initiators of Python and key libraries like numpy, scipy, matplotlib, tqdm, seaborn, numba and pandas.

+Other than that, this repository contains modified code from [irlbpy](https://github.com/bwlewis/irlbpy) licensed under the APL2.0 at the time of publishing this code.
+We also took inspiration from the implementation of [SST](https://github.com/statefb/singular-spectrum-transformation) licensed under the MIT license at the time of publishing this code.
+We also modified code from [fbpca](https://github.com/facebookarchive/fbpca) licensed using the BSD licensed at the time of publishing this code.
+Additionally, we want to express our gratitude to the developers of [rocket-fft](https://github.com/styfenschaer/rocket-fft) lincensed with a BSD3 license, which enabled us to use numba with the FFT an signicantly increase the speed of the algorithms.
+[Threadpoolctl](https://github.com/joblib/threadpoolctl) with a BSD3 license was used to make measurements with thread limitations.